-You are required to apply online via the Government jobs board jobs.wa.gov.au.
+Our preferred option is for applications to be lodged online via the Government jobs board jobs.wa.gov.au.
 You will receive electronic confirmation when your application has been lodged.
-The online application form can be accessed by clicking on the 'Apply for job' button on the job advertisement page at www.jobs.wa.gov.au
+The online application form can be accessed by clicking on the 'Apply for job' button above and below the job advertisement at www.jobs.wa.gov.au